 There are some countries that really try.
 They have big national finals and send talented try-hard X Factor rejects and hire big name songwriters and blow half their GDP on staging and go to all the preview parties and film a lovely touristy postcard.
 And then there's Czechia.

-Then, in 2009 they entered the Czech Republic's answer to Goldie Lookin' Chain.
-This was an entry that featured Tim Westwood in a luminous unitard, flanked by an Amy Winehouse lookalike artist and a handful of men who looked like waiters at a novelty tourist restaurant - and on the night the Czechs received nul points from the 20 countries voting in that semi-final, becoming the 16th entry to achieve this result since the current voting method was introduced in 1975.
+In 2009 they entered the Czech Republic's answer to Goldie Lookin' Chain - an entry that featured Tim Westwood in a luminous unitard, flanked by an Amy Winehouse lookalike artist and a handful of men who looked like waiters at a novelty tourist restaurant.
+On the night the Czechs received nul points from the 20 countries voting in that semi-final, becoming the 16th entry to achieve this result since the current voting method was introduced in 1975.

 Guess what, fact fans!
 The Czech Republic has the highest castle-density in the world!
 There are 2,000 to Czech out!
-And I've got a horrible feeling that "Czech out" is also what Lake Malawi will be doing from their hotel the morning after their semi.
+And "Czech out" is also what Benny Cristo will be doing from his hotel the morning after his semi.